Spanish: Latin American Studies | Master's Program

-MA in Spanish: Latin American Studies
+Spanish: Latin American Studies MA

-- Translation and Linguistics
+• Translation and Linguistics

-- Spanish Language Teaching
+• Spanish Language Teaching

-Taking advantage of the unparalleled resources of Washington, DC, the Spanish: Latin American Studies MA curriculum offers for-credit internships through the Proyecto Amistad course, at diverse organizations such as Telemundo, National Geographic, Washington Office for Latin America, Center for International Policy, Amazon Alliance, or Central American Resource Center, among others.
-We also have contacts at numerous elementary, secondary, and bilingual schools in the area, which facilitate teaching internships.
-In addition, we coordinate field trips, guest lectures, the appointment of visiting faculty and connections with the range of research facilities in the area.
+Taking advantage of the unparalleled resources of Washington, DC, our curriculum offers for-credit internships, through the Proyecto Amistad course, at organizations such as the US Department of Justice, National Geographic, The Guatemala Human Rights Commission, and Washington Office for Latin America.
+We also have contacts at elementary, secondary, and bilingual schools in the area, which facilitate teaching internships.
+In addition, we provide funding opportunities for summer research abroad, and we regularly coordinate field trips, guest lectures, events, and partnerships with the range of research facilities in the area.